arunnie92/Citrine-Informatics/README.md

   before: Chemical formula, Property 1 name, Property 1 value, Property 2 name, Property 2 value
   AFTER: Chemical_formula, Property_1_name, Property_1_value, Property_2_name, Property_2_value

+- The default port that Spark uses is '4567'.
+	- To test on a CLI: curl localhost:4567/citrine-informatics/getAllData

+- Each HTTP endpoint either returns a JSON array, which can be empty, or a boolean with an appropriate response type and HTTP status code.

 - The two posts and delete HTTP endpoints I've created take in a JSON object for request.body() that should look similiar like so (the values can be different as this is just a template):

 ```